iryna-aharahimova/cryptanalysis-cipher-tools/README.md

 [![Logback](https://img.shields.io/badge/Logback-Logging-blue.svg)](http://logback.qos.ch/)

 ## Usage
-Run the application using one of the options below:
+Run the application using one of the options below

 ### 1. Run the GUI
 1. Clone the repository: